Caia-Tech/gaia/PHILOSOPHICAL_IMPLICATIONS.md

 # gaia: Philosophical Implications

+*Note: These are philosophical musings based on early experimental results.
+They represent questions raised by our research, not established conclusions.*

-## The Core Revelation
+## The Core Question

-We've been conflating complexity with capability.
-The discovery that AND/OR gates can perform "AI" tasks forces us to reconsider what intelligence actually is.
+What if we've been conflating complexity with capability?
+Our experiments with logic gates performing AI-like tasks raise interesting questions about the nature of intelligence.

 ## What We Thought We Knew